Looking Forward to HI-Pacific Mountain Region’s Future

 1.1.
 Members and Travellers can experience Pacific Mountain Region’s unique geographical and cultural landscapes through a network of strategically located hostels.
 It is further interpreted to include but not limited to:

-- Financially sustainable hostels situated in all key urban centres and top international destinations in the Pacific Mountain Region by 2026.
+- Financially sustainable hostels situated in all key urban centres and top international destinations in the Pacific Mountain Region.

-- Guest utilize wilderness hostels for active experiential pursuits at an annual occupancy rate of at least 45% by 2015 and at a net direct operating cost not exceeding $50,000 annually.
+- The wilderness hostels maintain a steady growth in annual occupancy rate at a net direct operating cost not exceeding, as a group, $50,000

 1.2.
 Members and Travellers in the Pacific Mountain Region can participate, in a genuine hostelling experience characterized by: